intellectivelab/docs.intellectivelab.com/_docs/enterprise-search/installation/uie-installation-prerequisites.md

 Steps to generate RSA Key Pair JSON:
 - Sign in to [Box developer account](https://app.Box.com/signup/n/developer) or create a new one
-- Go to Dev Console
+- Go to Dev Console:

 	![prerequisites](../images/uie-installation-prerequisites/image4.png)